-The Vignetting presets contains three series of presets, one serie for each method.
+The Vignetting presets for Capture One contain three series of presets, one series for each method.
 Note that you can change the method any time after you applied a preset and vice versa.

-By enabling stacking I can build a adjustments history.
+By enabling stacking I can build an adjustment history.
 Each consecutive applied preset – say, you changed your mind – is overriding the previous but previous presets are stored in a stack, ready to retrieve when you have second thoughts.

 Don’t forget to try the free trial first, which you can find on the same download page in the webshop as the full package.